GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 #### How it Went

-Early on, our Phase One team learned that there are resources that are already available and often designed to accommodate the nuanced structures and jurisdictions of state and municipal governments.
+Early on, our Phase 1 team learned that there are resources that are already available and often designed to accommodate the nuanced structures and jurisdictions of state and municipal governments.
 We also learned that most people incarcerated in the country end up there through state and local justice systems, not federal.

 Learning this was a signal to our team that this investment may not be the best place for 10x to operate.

 First, 10x is a <em>federal</em> program.
 Our ability to work with and help at the state and local government levels is limited.
 This meant that the beneficiaries and users of a solution we develop would need to be scoped solely to those who have interacted with the federal prison systems.
 But this is only 10% of the entire target population — not a sizable percentage.

 Second, the fact that there are several existing resources and organizations working in this space suggests that reentry resource access may not be a key issue in helping people avoid recidivism.
 Anything 10x tried to do could be duplicative.
 And because many of those resources are from local organizations, they are likely better suited to address the distinctions within each community better than the federal government.

-All of this made moving to Phase Two feel risky, and creating a centralized resource to support formerly incarcerated individuals at the federal level might be unfeasible and/or unnecessary.
+All of this made moving to Phase 2 feel risky, and creating a centralized resource to support formerly incarcerated individuals at the federal level might be unfeasible and/or unnecessary.
 Ultimately, we decided not to move forward.

-But <a href="#celebrating-%22no%22">at 10x we love celebrating "No"</a> – investments that produce great research and results, but that don't result in a recommendation for a new product or service.
+But at 10x we love celebrating "No" – investments that produce great research and results, but that don't result in a recommendation for a new product or service.
 We view closing unpromising investments and sharing the learnings as a win.
 So even though we did not move this forward, we do not count this as a failure.

 Of course, we did find some resounding "Yes" investments as well.
 Here's a good example from FY23: